Micronesia entry requirements for Egypt passport holders

 Proof of departure from Micronesia

-Immigration officers at Pohnpei Airport will ask to see a confirmed onward or return ticket before they stamp you in.
-Have a printed or digital copy ready.
+Immigration at Pohnpei Airport will ask to see a confirmed onward or return ticket before they stamp you in.
+Have a printed copy or show it on your phone.

 Recommended